aaltonewmedia/physcomp.newmedia.dog/content/2024/xuedan-gao/traceless/index.md

 #### Glacial Ice Formation

-* Snow gradually compresses into ice as layers build up annually.
+* Snow gradually compresses into ice as layers build up annually
 * Over time, it recrystallizes into firn, an intermediate state, and eventually becomes dense glacier ice.
-This process, which can take over a century, forms large ice crystals with minimal air pockets.
+This process, which can take over a century, forms large ice crystals with minimal air pockets

   ![](screenshot-2024-12-12-at-2.52.03-am.png)